How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Revenue Sources: Detail your expected income streams.
 Notably, Ohio nonprofits receive funding through various channels:

-- Government grants (4% of total income)
+- Government grants (4% of total income), also cited in the Cleveland Foundation’s assessment

 Capital Structure: Plan your organization’s financial foundation.
 Include: